neonode-inc/zforce-arduino/README.md

 ### Configuration of the Sensor
 #### 1.xx firmware
 Firmwares of versions 1.xx _do not_ support persistent storage of configuration parameters.
 The user must make sure the sensor is configured for the user's need after every startup and after every reset.
 A received message of type `BOOTCOMPLETE` indicates that the sensor has started up and is ready to be configured.
+See code example below.
 #### 2.xx firmware
 Firmware of versions 2.xx _do_ support both persistent storage of configuration parameters and configuration at runtime.
 Configuration parameters set at runtime will _not_ be stored persistently in the sensor.
 To alter the persistent configuration a separate tool is needed, see [zForce Programmer](https://support.neonode.com/docs/display/ZFPUG/) at [Neonode Support Center](https://support.neonode.com/).
 ### Configuration Parameters